Tagirijus/freelance/README.md

 The frontend is made with my tweaked version of [npyscreen](https://github.com/Tagirijus/npyscreen/tree/NotifyInput).

+# Installation

+To be honest: totally helpless here.
+I have installed my tweaked version of `npyscreen` in the system and my freelance script in my folder, which I start with `python3 run.py`, when in the folder (I made some shortcuts, of course).
+This is probably totally noob-alike.
+Maybe somebody is going to improve it some day?

 # Usage

 Start the programm and open the menu with `Ctrl+X`.
 Then you have a help option for nearly every form of the progamm, which should help you.